GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_10 }

-- The extension is providing 2 or more purposes in the same extension (e.g. an extension providing image format conversion and bibliography generation).
+- The extension provides two or more purposes in the same extension (for example an extension providing image format conversion and bibliography generation).
-- Providing one or more unrelated additional functionalities using the extension's action icon.
+- The extension provides one or more unrelated additional functionalities using the extension's action icon.
 - The following are considered distinct purposes.
 Extensions that provide any of the features listed below may not provide any other functionality.
     - Replacing any single [override page][docs-override-page].